etherealite/partisan/README.md

 ## What it does
-Partisan enables the use of the Artisan command line interface from anywhere in your project directory, not just the root directory asis normally the case.
+Partisan enables the use of the Artisan command line interface from anywhere in your  Laravel project directory, not just the root directory as is normally the case.
-This is accomplished by wrapping artisan with a binary that lives in a a directory accessible from your $PATH, allowing you to call it from anywhere on your system.
+This is accomplished by wrapping artisan with a binary that lives in a directory accessible from your $PATH, allowing you to call it from any form any working directory on your system.

+## Features
+* Use the Artisan CLI anywhere in your Laravel project Directory.
+* Automates creation of new Laravel projects.
+* Automates installation of composer for Laravel 4 projects.
+* simplifies running the PHP built-in development server for your Laravel project.

 ## Without Partisan
 When using Artisan you find yourself continually running